Common keyhole limpet

 Diodora graeca

-- live animal / side view 1
+- live animal / lateral view 1

 Common keyhole limpet